gityzon/gityzon/README.md

 - 👋 Hi, I’m @gityzon (this is a small account.233333!)
 - 👀 I’m interested in website building
-- 🌱 I’m currently learning how to use paas.
+- 🌱 I’m currently learning how to use PaaS.
-- 📫 How to reach me:
+- 📫 Feel free to receive an email: mailto:yzlab@disroot.org
-mail:yzonmail@onmail.com

 <!---
 gityzon/gityzon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.